Nelson and Trafalgar

 By this time both fleets were becoming fully engaged and superior British gunnery and the inexperience of the enemy who resisted fiercely in some places but not so much in others was taking its toll as they were increasingly overwhelmed.

-Victory was taking fearful punishment from the combined guns of three enemy ships, its wheel had been shot away, broken masts and torn rigging littered the deck, a squad of Marines lay dead and dying their bodies ripped apart by a cascading cannon ball, Nelson’s personal aide was killed as also was his replacement while Captain Hardy had barely escaped with his life on a number of occasions.
+Victory was taking fearful punishment from the combined guns of three enemy ships, its wheel had been shot away, broken masts and torn rigging littered the deck, a squad of Marines lay dead and dying their bodies ripped apart by a cascading cannon ball, Nelson’s personal aide was killed as also was his replacement while Captain Hardy had barely escaped with his life on several occasions.
 Nelson reassured him - this is too warmer work to last long.

 But for all the bloody chaos aboard the Victory the French Redoubtable was faring worse and with its gun decks destroyed in a desperate attempt to turn the tide its Captain ordered that the Victory be boarded.